zextras/tech-doc/source/_includes/_adminpanel/_domains/vhost.rst

    <le-procedure>`.

-   If you plan to allow IMAP or POP clients to connect to |product|, you need to always configure them using the FQDN of the |carbonio infrastructure, for example *mail.example.com*, independent of the number (and names) of the domains present on the |product|
+   If you plan to allow IMAP or POP clients to connect to |product|, you need to always configure them using the FQDN of the |product|
+   infrastructure, for example *mail.example.com*, independent of the number (and names) of the domains present on the |product|
    infrastructure.